A categorification of cyclotomic rings: Introduction

 \subsection{Outline of the construction}

 In this paper, we construct a triangulated monoidal category $\cO_n$ whose Grothendieck group is isomorphic to the ring of cyclotomic integers $\mathbb{O}_n$.
-We work in any characteristic, including characteristic zero, as long as the ground field contains a primitive $N$th root of unity, where $N=n^2/m$ and $m$ is the radical of $n$.
+We work in any characteristic, including characteristic zero, as long as the ground field contains a primitive $N$th root of unity, where $N=n^2/m$ and $m$ is the radical of $n$, the product of the distinct prime factors of $n$.
 The construction is motivated from pioneering works of Kapranov \cite{Kap} and Sarkaria \cite{Sar} on $n$-complexes.
 When $n=p^a$ is a prime power, our work is equivalent to a graded version of $p$-complexes.
 With this approach, we remove the restriction on $n$ being a prime number.

 Let us outline the construction.
 When $n=p^{a}$ is a prime power, one sees that $p$-complexes, up to homotopy, categorify $\mathbb{O}_{p^a}$ when the $p$-differential has degree $p^{a-1}$.
 The characteristic zero lift of the Hopf algebra $\Bbbk[\d]/(\d^p)$, which controls Kapranov--Sarkaria's $p$-complexes, is a Hopf algebra object in the braided monoidal category of $q$-graded vector spaces, where $q$ is a primitive $p^{2a-1}$th root of unity.